MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/product-servicing-policy/updated-product-servicing-policy-for-sharepoint-2013.md

 |April 2017 Public Update - March 2018 Public Update  <br/> |4/10/2019  <br/> |
 |April 2018 Public Update - all future Public Updates  <br/> |4/11/2023  <br/> |

->[!NOTE]
+> [!NOTE]
-> For information on the latest available updates for SharePoint Server 2013 and SharePoint Foundation 2013, see [SharePoint server update history](/officeupdates/sharepoint-updates#sharepoint-2013-update-history) article.
+> For information on the latest public updates for SharePoint Server 2013 and SharePoint Foundation 2013, see [SharePoint Server update history](/officeupdates/sharepoint-updates#sharepoint-2013-update-history) article.
 To know more about the software update process, see [Deploy software updates for SharePoint Server 2013](../upgrade-and-update/deploy-software-updates-for-sharepoint-2013.md).

 ## Frequently Asked Questions